-Enjoy the wild coastline and super-sized wildlife of the Garden Route on our best-selling South Africa self-drive vacation, taking you from the Mother City to the Big Five.
+Enjoy the wild coastline and super-sized wildlife of the Garden Route on our best-selling South Africa self-drive vacation, taking you from Cape Town to the Big Five.

 Cape Town Franschhoek wine estate Hermanus Land- and boat-based whale and dolphin watching (Jun-Dec) Knysna Plettenberg Bay Big Five safari Optional: Table Mountain by cable car, V&A Waterfront, Cape Malay cookery class, surfing lesson, horse riding, sailing trip, sea kayaking

 This trip can be tailormade throughout the year and can be adapted to suit your interests, budget and requirements as necessary

 Accessible tourism overview:

 This trip can be tailored for guests with limited mobility or in wheelchairs and can also be organised with your own driver/guide.

 Accommodation and rooms on the ground level; Door to door transfers if privately guided.

 Wheelchair accessible rooms can be booked, wheelchair accessible attractions and restaurants suggested for clients.